jatang994/212-spring-2020/pa-03/readme.md

 #endif
 ```

-In `main.cc` you will implement the A* algorithm:
+In `main.cpp` you will implement the A* algorithm:

 >- `solve`, given an initial array of values, and a distance type, it runs a solver (35 points).
-This function **must** print to the standard output one of the following messages: `Unsolvable board` if the board given is not solvable, or `Number of moves: n` where $$n$$ is the minimum number of moves required to get to the goal board.
+This function **must** print to the standard output one of the following messages: `Unsolvable board` if the board given is not solvable, or `Number of moves: n` where `n` is the minimum number of moves required to get to the goal board.

 ```c++
 #include "board.h"